No. 56 Squadron RAF: The Lightning Years (1960–1976)

 No. 56 (F) Squadron English Electric Lightning F.3 having Firestreak missiles loaded on it at RAF Akrotiri, 1963.

 In December 1960, the squadron began to convert to the English Electric Lightning F.1A, with their last Hunters disbanding in January 1961.
 In 1963, No. 56 (F) Squadron formed a display team called "The Firebirds", flying nine red and silver Lightnings.
 On 6 June 1963, the display team suffered an accident at RAF Wattisham during preparations for the 25th Paris Air Show.
 The incident occurred when a pair of Lightnings (XM179 and XM181) collided during a bomb-burst manoeuvre – XM179, piloted by Flt.
 Lt.
 Michael Cooke, crashed, while XM181 landed safely.
-Cooke ejected and was left with severe spinal injuries, being confined to a wheelchair.
+Cooke ejected and was left with severe spinal injuries, after which he used a wheelchair.
 The Firebirds display team was disbanded in 1964, becoming the last RAF aerobatic team to fly fighter jets.
 In October 1965, No. 56 (F) Squadron deployed to RAF Luqa, Malta, to participate in an Armament Practice Camp (APC).
 The following October, the Firebirds deployed once more to Luqa, this time to participate in an air defence exercise alongside Avro Vulcans, English Electric Canberra PR.9s and No. 29 (F) Squadron Gloster Javelin FAW.9s.
 No. 56 (F) Squadron left RAF Wattisham on 11 May 1967, deploying to RAF Akrotiri in Cyprus.

 Between 11 and 20 July 1968, the Firebirds deployed from Akrotiri to Luqa for Exercise Island Litex.
 In August 1971, the squadron acquired Lightning F.6s after No. 74 (F) Squadron flew them over from RAF Tengah, Singapore before they disbanded.
 A detachment of four Lightnings deployed to Luqa between 11 and 20 December 1971 to carry out scrambles, night flying and practise in-flight refuelling with a Handley Page Victor K.1A of No. 57 Squadron.
 The Firebirds deployed two more ten day attachments to RAF Luqa in May 1973 and June 1974.
 No. 56 (F) Squadron flew extensive top cover over Cyprus during the 1974 Cypriot coup d'état and the subsequent Turkish invasion of the island.
 The Firebirds returned to RAF Wattisham on 21 January 1975.
 While based at RAF Akrotiri, No. 56 (F) Squadron also operated a number of Canberras – these included a mixture of T.4s and B.2s.